sj-codedemo/template-coding-project-repo/README.md

 -->

 <!-- Anchor for linking to the top of the file -->

 <a name="readme-top"></a>

 <!-- Introduction Block -->

 <!-- Project Logo/Icon -->
 <div align="center">

   <img src="./assets/logo.svg" alt="Project Logo" width="200" height="auto" />

   <!-- Header -->
-  <h1>My CookieCutter Coding Project Repo Template</h1>
+# My CookieCutter Coding Project Repo Template

   <!-- Brief Description / Tagline -->
   <p>
-    This is my attempt at creating a CookieCutter Template for GitHub Coding Projects. <br> See the acknowledgements for links to the resources I used to create this template.
+    This is my attempt at creating a CookieCutter Template for GitHub Coding Projects. <br>
+    See the acknowledgements for links to the resources I used to create this template.
   </p>